Milking Our Mini Dairy Goats

 - I only milk into seamless stainless steel containers or glass mason jars.
 Plastic is porous and holds odors and bacteria and isn’t suitable for milking, except for if you are immediately feeding it to animals, which I sometimes do if I’m in a hurry or don’t need the milk for human use that day.
 But for human use sterilized SS or glass is a must.
 I usually milk into quart or half gallon glass mason jars if hand milking.
 I often milk one handed into a stainless steel frothing pitcher or a small glass jar and pour it every so often into a bigger jar, which is sitting in a cooler with ice and water, as I go.
 I may even have my strainer in the jar and strain as I pour.
 It's a bit slower to milk one handed but I'm less likely to lose milk.
 My Simple Pulse milking machine will milk into glass jars or a SS bucket and has a built in strainer.
 (I switched out the inflations that came with the Simple Pulse for the Top Flo Z Nigerian inflations from Hamby Supply and they rock!
 They get way more milk than the SP ones and are easier on the doe's teats.)

 - Properly cleaning the udder before milking is a must.
-I spray the entire udder with teat wash and clean with a cotton wash cloth (Bought in bulk from Costco.) dipped in warm, soapy water, paying special attention to the teats.
-I know some people say you only need to clean the teats but we live in a very dusty area and I prefer a clean udder!
-I’ve tried teat wipes and paper towels but just don’t care for either.
-I also wash my hands before milking and as needed during the process.
+I spray the udder with teat wash and clean with a baby wipe or paper towel.
+(I also wash my hands before milking and as needed during the process.)

 - After cleaning the udder I milk the first few squirts from each side into a dish for the cats, inspecting it for any clumps or anything.
 (Venda, our tortoise shell barn cat, is my faithful milking buddy!)
 If all is good I proceed with milking.